Sacajawea Peak (Oregon): Description

 Sacajawea Peak is connected by high ridges to Matterhorn.
 Both are connected to Hurwal Divide, a high ridge extending east and north from Sacajawea and Matterhorn.
 A high pass connects Hurwal Divide to Chief Joseph Mountain, to the north.
 These mountains and high ridges form a unit separated from the rest of the Wallowas by river valleys, with the West Fork Wallowa River flows north along the east edge and Hurricane Creek along the west.
 Numerous tributaries flow from the high mountains to these rivers.
 Sacajawea Peak is closer to Hurricane Creek, and several tributary streams rise on the slopes of Sacajawea, such as Thorp Creek.
 To the west of Sacajawea Peak, across the valley of Hurricane Creek, is the high ridge of Hurricane Divide, which separates Hurricane Creek from Lostine River.
 South of the Sacajawea and Matterhorn high lands is Lake Basin, in which the Lostine River, West Fork Wallowa River, and Hurricane Creek originate among many small lakes.
 To the north and east of Sacajawea Peak and Chief Joseph Mountain the Wallowa Mountains come to an end at Wallowa Lake, just south of the town of Joseph.
 A road runs south from Joseph along the east side of Wallowa Lake and into the valley of the Wallowa River.
 A number of recreation opportunities are located there, south of Wallowa Lake, including Wallowa Lake State Park and the Wallowa Lake Tramway on Mount Howard.

+Climate

 History

 Sacajawea Peak is named for Sacagawea, the Shoshone woman who traveled with the Lewis and Clark Expedition.
 A proposal to change the name Sacajawea Peak to Sacagawea Peak was submitted in February 1998.
 In December 1999, the proposal was rejected by the United States Board on Geographic Names.